 - Opening Hours: All day

 - Location: No. 55, Section 1, Zhonghua Road, Zhongzheng

 - Tel: +886 (0)2 2361 9898

 Longshan Temple was built in the 18th century and so far it has survived many natural calamities like tremors, bomb blasts and typhoons.
 The people of Taipei regularly restored this iconic monument.
 This temple depicts the religions of Buddhism, Taoism and Matsu.
 The hall of Longshan temple has many Buddha images and a belief was spread by the ancient monks of China, that if you light a candle in Longshan Temple, you will live a long and happy life free from any diseases.

-Martyr's Shrine was built in 1969 in memory of the patriots who dedicated their lives for the love of their country.
+Martyr's Shrine was built in 1969 in memory of the patriots who dedicated their lives for Taiwan.
 This shrine is built on a large piece of land and its front gate, named Bei An, is always guarded by two soldiers.

 Ostensibly a secular nation, the Taiwanese follow the path of Buddhism but are also tolerant of other religions.
 The temples of Taipei are beautiful and are decorated with Buddha images, Chinese folk religion icons and Tao statues.
 Longshan Temple was built in 1798 and is situated in the Wanhua district.
 The ‘Road to Heaven’ is the second name of Xinsheng South Road as it is full of shrines, temples, mosques and churches.
 Boan Temple located at Dalongdong is a landmark.
 The Taipei Confucius Temple was built in 1879 during the Qing dynasty.

 Shilin Night Market is a favourite destination for food enthusiasts and kids head here straight after school as it is famous for its street food, serving nachos, momos and various kinds of noodle dishes.
 This place is crowded on weekends and some shops stay open even after midnight.

 Tai Chi in the Park